-The master's program (4 semesters) is entirely devoted to Art History.
-There is no longer a supplementary area as in the bachelor's program, but there is the possibility of attending courses from neighboring disciplines or taking an interdisciplinary master's module in the humanities and social sciences.
-The modular structures are flexible and allow as well as encourage independent study.
-The freedom to form one's own areas of specialization, which has grown on a continuous basis during the bachelor's program, is at its greatest during the master's program and ultimately leads to the choice of topic for the master's thesis.
+The Master's programme (4 semesters) at the Karlsruhe Institute of Technology is entirely dedicated to art history.
+There is no longer a supplementary area as in the Bachelor's degree, but there is the possibility to attend courses from neighbouring disciplines or to take an interdisciplinary Master's module in the humanities and social sciences.
+The modular structures are flexible and allow and encourage independent study.
+The freedom to form one's own focal points, which grew continuously in the Bachelor's programme, is greatest in the Master's programme and ultimately leads to the choice of topic for the Master's thesis.

-After four semesters of regular study time, one graduates with the title Magister/Magistra Artium (English: Master of Arts).
-This is a consecutive master's postgraduate program with a scientific orientation, which requires a bachelor's degree in the same or a related subject.
+After four semesters of standard study time, students graduate with the title Magister/Magistra Artium (Master of Arts).
+This is a consecutive Master's postgraduate degree with a scientific orientation, which requires a bachelor's degree in the same or a related subject.

-The Master's program is only studied in one major subject and is designed to enable students to independently work on scientific as well as academic questions.
-A total of 120 ECTS points must be earned.
-The choice of courses is stipulated only to a limited extent, and to a certain extent, suitable courses outside of Art History can also be chosen.
-The compilation of a major written work, the master's thesis, is a component of the final examination.
-Up to 50 ECTS points are awarded for the writing of the master's thesis and for the preparation for the oral examination.
+The Master's programme is studied in one major subject only and is intended to enable students to work independently on scientific questions.
+120 ECTS credits are to be acquired.
+The choice of courses is only prescribed to a limited extent.
+To a certain extent, suitable courses outside of art history can also be chosen.
+The writing of a major written work, the Master's thesis, is a component of the final examination.
+Up to 50 ECTS credits are awarded for writing the Master's thesis and for preparing for the oral examination.

 Admission restrictions / selection procedure

-The program is admission-restricted.
-The number of places that are allocated is determined each and every semester.
-The selection criterion is the grade of the baccalaureate examination or the final grade achieved in a comparable course of study.
+The course of studies is admission-restricted.
+The number of places to be allocated is determined each semester.
+The selection criterion is the grade of the bachelor's degree examination or the final grade achieved in a comparable course of study.
 There is no additional test.